robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Yes.
 We knew.

-Mara took the garment from Lucy the way a mechanic takes a part off an engine: no reverence, only focus.
+Mara took the garment from Lucy the focused way a mechanic takes a part off an engine.
 She laid it flat on the table and pressed her palm along the seam.

-“It’s not failure,” Mara said, and I realised she wasn’t talking to Lucy but to me.
+“It’s not failure.”
+I realised Mara wasn’t talking to Lucy but to me.
 “It’s information.”

 “It’s reality,” I replied.

 Mara’s gaze sharpened.
-“Reality is violent.”
+“Reality is vicious.”

 “It’s demanding,” I corrected, because words mattered.
-“Not violent.”
+“Not vicious.”

-Mara’s mouth went sideways, like she found my idealism irritating but useful.
+Mara’s mouth went into an eye-roll slide sideways.

 “Fine,” she said.
 “Demanding.
 The point is, it needs a tester who understands what it’s telling us.”

-And then she looked, not at Lucy or me, but at Charlie.
+I stilled.

+*Oh, let it be true.*

+I decided to make the case, but cautiously, quietly.

+"So, a tester who could not only identify the 'where', but the 'why'?"

+Mara was still examining the dress, and the stress points.
+She nodded.

+"I can already tell the 'where' points.
+This dress isn't keeping any secrets from me.
+It's plain as daylight."

+"And we could try to run a seam this way or that, a few times, much like making stays."

+She grimaced.

+"Horrors."
+She turned the dress over with a shrug.
+"I suppose at some stage we'll go down that road too."

+"But, imagine the time spent on trial and error," I said gently.
+Her face snapped to mine.

+"What are you saying, Celeste?"

+I swallowed.

+"I was just remembering what you said about dresses being physics dressed up as femininity."

+I should have known better than to try to guide her to it.
+The look in her eyes told me she was on to me.
+But then, she turned, not to Lucy or me, but to Charlie.

 “Charlie.”

-Mara said it the way she said measurements: without softness, without doubt.
-And it landed differently than Rossignol ever did—not like procedure, but like assignment.
-Like a small, unspoken promotion into the room’s working language.
+Mara said 'Charlie' the way she read off measurements: without softness, with clear distinction.
+And it landed differently than 'Rossignol' ever did—like a small, unspoken promotion into the room’s working language.

 She hadn’t used his first name, ever.

-Charlie quickly looked up, eyes wide.
+Charlie looked up, eyes wide.
 His face was calm, but I could see an alertness around his mouth.
 Mara held up the garment with two fingers, as if it weighed nothing.

-“You,” Mara said, “are going to test it, Charlie.”
+“You,” Mara said, her voice flat, “are going to test this dress, Charlie.”

+The room shimmered before my eyes.
+I wanted to scream, to dance, to hug Mara.
+Instead, I sat in frozen-still silence, hardly daring to breathe.

-Lucy blinked.
-“He is?”
+Lucy blinked. “*He* is?”

 Mara nodded.
-“Yes.
-He is.”
+“Yes. *He* is.”

-I’d been waiting for it all day.

-We couldn’t test properly with someone who only knew how to wear.
-We needed someone who could read a garment—who could feel a pull and immediately know where the fix lived.
+The logic was undeniable.
+We couldn’t test properly—and obtain the data we needed—from someone who only knew how to wear.
+We needed someone who could read a behaviour—who could feel a pull or stretch and know where the fix lived.

-Charlie could.
+And Charlie *could*.

-And then I saw the smallest grimace: his eyes dropped to his torso, quick as arithmetic.
-Not panic: a calculation.
-Will this even sit right?
+I carefully watched him, my heart pounding.
+He'd already agreed to it—you don't say no to Mara—so the anticipated misgivings seemed late in coming.
+I finally did see the smallest grimace: his eyes dropped to his torso—quick, doing maths.
+A calculation:

+*Will this even sit right?*

-The word  'wear'  landed, for him, as something practical: weight, pinch, drift, balance.
-The fact it was women’s attire barely made the list.
+The word  'test'  landed, for him, as something practical: measurements of weight, angles of pinch, lines of drift, effects of balance.
+The fact it was women’s attire didn't initially made the list.

+But the word 'proportion', did.

 He inhaled once, measured.

-Mara didn’t rush him.
-She just waited, the way she did when a decision belonged to you and she wasn’t going to steal it.

-Charlie’s eyes dropped to the garment again, a quiet assessment.
-Lucy sidled up beside him like she’d wandered over for no reason at all.
+Mara didn’t rush him—but silently waited.
+Charlie’s eyes dropped to the dress again and he frowned slightly, a quiet assessment.
+Lucy casually sidled up beside him.

-“Well,” she murmured, eyes bright, “look at you, getting promoted.”
+“Well,” she murmured, eyes bright, “look at you.
+A promotion.”

-His mouth went slightly crooked, but didn’t look at her: he looked at the garment.
+He gave a tiny huff, his mouth slightly crooked, but didn’t look at her.
 Lucy leaned in amiably, a playful grin on her cheeks.

-“Go on then,” she said, with a wink to me.
+“Go on, then,” she said, with a wink to me.
 “Tell me you’re not at least a little bit into it.”

+I didn't wink back.

+*She's going to ruin this.*

 Charlie glanced at her and gave one shoulder a nearly imperceptible shrug.

-“Well,” he said, still looking at the garment, “it’s not my first preference.”
+“Well,” he said, still looking at the garment, “wouldn’t be my first choice.”

 Mara didn’t react at all.

 “Noted,” she said.
 “And irrelevant.”

-Charlie’s cheeks tightened briefly, almost a smile and almost not.
+Charlie’s cheeks tightened briefly.
 Mara had a way of stripping the emotion off a thing without stripping the person out of it.

-Lucy’s eyebrows narrowed and her lips pursed—interesting, neatly filed—and stepped back like she hadn’t just put him into her “watch this space” folder.
-I didn’t buy it.
+My palms were getting clammy as I watched Lucy’s eyebrows narrow and her lips purse.
+She stepped back like she hadn’t just put him into her “watch this space” folder.

-I chose my moment carefully.
+I joined him.
+As we stood looking down at the dress on the table, I chose my words carefully.

-“It’s equipment, Charlie,” I said, calm.
+“Look at it this way, Charlie.
+It’s equipment,” I said, calm.
 “Not identity.
 We’re not asking you to become anything.
 We’re asking you to report accurately.”

 Charlie’s gaze flicked to me.
+His jaw eased as he took that in.
+Adjusted to it.
+Tipped his chin at me.

 “Yes,” he said, mostly to himself.
 “Accurately.”

+The framing held.

-Lucy looked between us, a little uncertain, then shrugged with the easy pragmatism of someone who’d worked with Wardrobe long enough to trust the women running it.
+Lucy glanced between us with a slight frown, then shrugged with the easy pragmatism of someone who’d worked with Wardrobe long enough to trust the women running it.

 “If anyone asks,” Lucy said lightly, “you’re a mannequin with opinions.”

 Mara snorted.

-“Don’t be daft,” Mara said.
+“Don’t be daft,” she said.
 “He’s not a mannequin.
 He’s a stress map.”

-Being called useful in Mara’s language was a kind of privilege.

 We moved to the fitting area.
 Mara drew the curtain and held the garment up.

 “Arms up.”

 Charlie complied, efficient, as if his body were a coat stand.
-Mara didn’t fuss.
-She worked quickly, checking line, checking pull, checking where the fabric resisted movement.
-This wasn’t dressing, it was testing; she was assessing the garment’s behaviour on a frame.
+Mara worked quickly, checking lines, checking pull, checking where the fabric resisted movement.
+This was testing in its purest form; assessing a garment’s behaviour on an intelligent frame.
 I stood just outside the curtain, notebook in hand, listening to the sound of pins and Mara’s clipped instructions.

 “Turn.
 Now lift your arms.
 Higher.
 Good.
 Twist.
 Again.”

-Charlie’s responses were quiet, obedient, following instructions like a professional.
+Charlie’s responses were quiet, obedient—professional.
 Then Mara’s voice snapped: irritated, but satisfied.

 “There,” she said.
 “Feel that?”

-A beat.
+The soft sound of fabric, stressing.

 Charlie’s voice came through the curtain, measured.

 “Yes,” he said.
 “It’s not the seam itself.
 It’s the direction of strain.
 When I raise my arms, the tension line runs across the tape and stops the fabric doing its job.”

-Mara exhaled sharply.
+Mara's exhale was almost harsh.
 “Say it again.”

-Charlie repeated it, clearer the second time, because Mara demanded clarity like a tool.
-“And the closure,” he continued without being prompted, “holds.
-But if someone grabs here—” there was a faint sound of fabric being tugged—“it transfers force to the waistband.
-You need the reinforcement to stop before the pivot point, or it becomes a lever.
+Charlie repeated it, clearer.

+“The closure,” he continued, “holds.
+But if someone grabs here—”

+There was a faint sound of fabric being tugged.

+“—it transfers force to the waistband.
+The reinforcement needs to stop before the pivot point, or it becomes a lever.
 It will eventually tear next to the reinforcement.”

 Mara’s silence was almost reverent.
-Not warm: reverent... in the way a professional respects a correct diagnosis.
+Not warm: reverent—in the way a general practitioner respects a correct diagnosis from a specialist.
 I wrote fast, my mind already mapping the fix.
 Stop the tape at the pivot.
 Shift the ease.
 Strengthen without bulk.
-Preserve silhouette.
+Preserve the silhouette.

 Mara drew the curtain back.

-Charlie stepped out, still in the garment, looking slightly flushed with the faint heat of having been under scrutiny.
+Charlie stepped out, still in the dress, looking slightly flushed, as much from the unusual situation he was in as from having been under scrutiny.
 He kept his eyes on the floor for a beat, then lifted them to the table like a person returning to work.
 Mara grabbed chalk and marked a line on the garment where his finger had indicated strain.
 Charlie stood still, letting her mark him up like he was a draft.

 I watched his face: controlled, determined.
-There was a kind of bravery in being willing to do a thing you disliked because it was necessary.

-“That’s why,” Mara said to me, curt, as if she’d just proved a point, “we don’t test with people who only wear.”
+“And this is why,” Mara said to me, curt, as if driving home a point she'd been wanting to make for some time, “we don’t test with people who only wear.”

-I nodded.
+I nodded, keeping my face neutral.

 “We test with people who understand.”

-Mara’s eyes flicked to Charlie.
+Mara’s eyes flicked to his.

-“We test with Charlie,” she finished.
-Charlie’s ears went slightly pink.
-Not flattery, more like the discomfort of being singled out as having a key role.
+“We test with Charlie,” she finished, "from here on out."

+Charlie’s ears went slightly pink—the distinction of having a key role made him more uncomfortable than the role itself.

-I kept my voice neutral.
+I kept my voice flat.

 “And we log everything,” I said, already flipping to a clean page in my notebook.
 “Every deviation from the original design.
 Every reinforcement.
 Every reason.”

 Mara nodded.
 “Good.
 Make it defensible.”
 Then, without ceremony, she pointed at Charlie.

-“Take it off,” she said.
-“And write me a report.”
+“You can take it off now,” she said.
+“Then, write me a report.”

 Charlie blinked.
 “A report.”

 “Yes,” Mara said.
-“What you felt.
+“Details.
 Where it pulled.
 What caused it.
 What you propose.
 In plain language.
 No poetry.”

-“Right.”
+“Yes Mara.”

 He moved towards the fitting curtain again, and this time the moment of misgiving didn’t follow him like a shadow.
 The task had overtaken it.
 Work had swallowed any awkwardness, the way it always did for him.

-As he disappeared behind the curtain, I realised something with a cold, clean satisfaction:
+As he disappeared behind the curtain, I realised something with a cold, clean satisfaction: he had accepted to perform a task that would have been too confronting for any of his male classmates, and he had done so without the slightest fuss.

-We hadn’t asked him to be brave in front of a classroom.
-We’d asked him to be precise in a room that respected precision.
-And he’d answered the way he always answered when the world stopped trying to eat him: by becoming indispensable.
+We’d asked him to be precise in a task where his precision was unique and critically important.
+And he’d answered the need by becoming indispensable.

 Mara looked at my notebook.

 “Title it,” she said.